 ADDITIONAL INFORMATION RESOURCES

-Portail santé mieux-être of the Ministry of Health and Social Services, Quebec
+- Portail santé mieux-être of the Ministry of Health and Social Services, Quebec.
+Gouvernement du Québec

-Think, Feel, Act: Lessons from Research about Young Children
+- Think, Feel, Act: Lessons from Research about Young Children.
+Self-Regulation.
+Ontario Ministry of Education.

-Self-Regulation: Calm, Alert and Learning (for Education Canada)
+- Self-Regulation: Calm, Alert and Learning (Education Canada magazine)

-The Five Domains of Self-Reg with Stuart Shanker
+- The Five Domains of Self-Reg with Stuart Shanker.
+Shanker Self-Reg.
+The Mehrit Centre.

 Abela, J. R. Z. and Hankin, B. L. (2008).
 Depression in children and adolescents: Causes, treatment, and prevention.
 In J. R. Z. Abela, B. L. Hankin (eds.), Handbook of depression in children and adolescents (pp. 3-5).
 New York, NY: Guildford Press.